 4. Undercooked Meat

 Many countries in Asia, especially in the Southeast are popular for their street foods, and at every food street that sells street food, it’s almost impossible not to see meat on skewers.
-These are possibly the best quick snacks when travelling in Asia especially for backpackers, but what you have to make sure of is that if they really are well-cooked, Yeah, I also believe that meat that is a little but undercooked is tastier, but this could cause a big danger.
+These are possibly the best quick snacks when traveling in Asia especially for backpackers, but what you have to make sure of is that if they really are well-cooked, Yeah, I also believe that meat that is a little but undercooked is tastier, but this could cause a big danger.
 Raw meat carries two coats of possible contamination.
 The external surface is essentially a gateway for enteric pathogens, which are easily killed by heat.
 There are also the parasitic pathogens in the muscle tissue, that’s why it’s always recommended for you to cook them very well before eating them.

 5. Salad or Raw Vegetables

 You’re going to travel but on a diet?
 Well, I’m sorry to tell you but eating green in Asia could make your health bad.
-Eating raw vegetable when travelling to a foreign land (Yes, not only in Asia but anywhere) is not something any nutritionist would recommend.
+Eating raw vegetable when traveling to a foreign land (Yes, not only in Asia but anywhere) is not something any nutritionist would recommend.
 Why, you may ask… well because you can’t tell for sure the real condition of the vegetables and if the water used to clean it is good.
 It is also a fact that green-leafed vegetables can have harmful microorganisms that wouldn’t essentially wash off with simple fresh water.

 6. Overly-Greasy Foods